pik4li/telesnip.nvim/README.md

 1. Select the code you want to save as a snippet in visual mode.
 2. Press the keybinding you've set up for `:TelesnipCustomSnippet` in visual mode.
 3. Your selected snippet will be previewed with telescope.
 Type in a name and hit <Enter> to save your snippet.

+> [!WARNING]
+> Currently, this is a bit broken.
+It reads from the 'copy' buffer, so you may have to copy your content, and then may concider, to remove the `mode = "v",` line in your config for the keymap!
+> Also it does not work when 'full line' selecting in neovim, so when pressing <s-v>.
+It will only work when normally selecting.
+It is, as said, kind of broken.
+> For convenience: `{ "<leader>cs", "<cmd>TelesnipCustomSnippet<CR>", desc = "Save Custom Snippet" },`

 ## Configuration